Clevedon: Sanitation

-In 1863, Sir Arthur Elton, 7th Baronet of Clevedon Court was largely responsible for the creation of the Clevedon Waterworks Company, which had built the first water works and sewage treatment works in Clevedon by 1867.
+In 1863, Sir Arthur Elton, 7th Baronet of Clevedon Court was largely responsible for the creation of the Clevedon Waterworks Company, which had built the first waterworks and sewage treatment works in Clevedon by 1867.
 Features included reservoirs to the north of Dial Hill and Old Street pumping station.
-As the population increased, the water works proved inadequate and a new pumping station was created on Tickenham Road in 1901, some 1.2 mi to the north-east.
+As the population increased, the waterworks proved inadequate and a new pumping station was created on Tickenham Road in 1901, some 1.2 mi to the north-east.
 The new site could be seen from Clevedon Court, and the 8th Baronet, Sir Edmund Elton, took exception to the designs of the engineer James Mansergh.
 The Waterworks Company employed the architect Henry Dare Bryan to improve the appearance of the buildings, which included the pumping station, a coal shed and store, a lodge for the foreman, and the boundary wall and gates.
 The original pumping station was reused as a fire station.

 The new pumping station contained a vertical triple-expansion engine manufactured by the Scottish company Glenfield and Kennedy.
 This was upgraded to a Marshal horizontal compound engine in 1916, in turn replaced in 1938, when a steam turbine was fitted.
 The boiler house, engine house and chimney are grade II listed, as largely unaltered buildings in Domestic Revival style, with the interior retaining its glazed tiling and elaborate roof trusses, although the machinery has been replaced by modern equipment, and the site is still operational.
 Clevedon Waterworks Company were one of the first of the smaller waterworks in the region to amalgamate with Bristol Water, which occurred on 1 January 1953.

-At the pump house, water is extracted from a well, which is 110 ft deep.
+At the pump house, water is drawn from a well which is 110 ft deep.
 The upper 69 ft are lined with brick, and the well supplies around 990000 impgal of water to the public supply network each day.

 Sport

-The town's location makes water sports a feature.
+The town's location makes watersports a feature.
 Clevedon Canoe Club at the marine lake facilitates sea paddling trips along the North Somerset coast on the Severn Estuary, and to other sites such as Wye Valley and Woolacombe.
 Nearby is Clevedon Sailing Club.

 Clevedon Cricket Club, founded in 1874, competes in the West of England Premier League.

 Clevedon Town Football Club dates back to the late 19th century.
 It was a founder member of the Western Football League, winning its championship in the 1990s.
 The club plays at Everyone Active Stadium, formerly Hand Stadium.
 Another Non-League football club, Clevedon United F.C., plays at Coleridge Vale.
 Swiss Valley Rangers FC, founded in 2000, are a junior football club, based at Clevedon School, that has teams from ages under 6 to ages under 18.

 Clevedon Bowling Club, formed in 1910, has gained several international honours.

 Other facilities include Clevedon Golf Club, with a Par 72, 6,500-yard course, Riding Centre, a Rugby Club, and several others.